My rating: 4 of 5 stars

 The Coen Brothers’ 2010 film adaptation of True Grit, though brilliant, necessarily neglects these thematically-crucial discursive elements and underemphasizes Mattie’s voice—the voice of an old woman reminiscing on her greatest youthful adventure—in favor of her adolescent precocity and Rooster’s tragicomic development.
 In contrast to the 1969 John Wayne version of the film, which cast a 22-year-old actress to play Mattie, the Coens cast an actual 14-year-old, Hailee Steinfeld, and if anything played up her youth and innocence.
 With this choice, they created an effect probably more familiar in manga and anime than American popular culture: they rendered a deeply serious character bearing a grave ideology cute.

 Do the Coens have precedent in the novel?
 Doesn’t a hint of 1960s postmodern irony envelop the text and render Mattie’s character if not cute then at least archly comic?
-I thought so at first, but by the end of Portis’s command performance, I was convinced not only that Rooster Cogburn had the titular “grit” Mattie praised him for, but also that she was, as she implies in the end, a woman with “substance.”
+I thought so at first, but by the end of Portis’s command performance, I was convinced not only that Rooster Cogburn had the titular “grit” Mattie praises him for, but also that she was, as she implies in the end, a woman with “substance.”

 The film is a winning achievement, but it loses the pathos of the novel’s backward glance, especially in its moving final pages, when Mattie just misses a dying Rooster at a bathetic early 20th-century Wild West show, the commercialization and sensationalization of the “true and interesting tale” that had been her life.
 In the novel’s poignant penultimate sentence, she reflects, “Time just gets away from us.”